Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Introduction

 \section{Introduction}

-\IEEEPARstart{T}HE Internet traffic data, which is usually modeled by the superposition of diverse components \cite{Lakhina_2004}\cite{Bandara_2011}\cite{Wang_2012}, is of critical importance to network management.
-The baseline traffic represents the most prominent traffic patterns \cite{Bandara_2011}, and is helpful to anomaly detection, capacity planning, and green computing.
-Most traditional studies focused on baselining the single-link traffic \cite{Hajji_2003}, however, as the network-wide traffic analysis is becoming increasingly popular, baselining the network-wide traffic turns into a most urgent problem.
+The Internet traffic analysis is of critical importance to network operation and management.
+Usually, the total traffic is modeled by the superposition of diverse components corresponding to different user behaviors \cite{Lakhina_2004}, \cite{Lakhina_sigcomm}, \cite{Bandara_2011}, \cite{Wang_2012}.
+The baseline traffic represents the most prominent traffic patterns \cite{Bandara_2011}, which is quite helpful for many significant network applications such as capacity planning, load balancing, and anomaly detection.
+In the past, most studies devoted to estimating the trend of the single-link traffic \cite{Hajji_2003}, rather than extracting the common traffic pattern of the whole network, however, the later is more informative for the manager of a large-scale network.
+Recently, as the network-wide traffic measurement is becoming increasingly popular, efficiently baselining the network-wide traffic turns into a practical and most urgent problem.